RknDeveloper/Rkn_Auto-Request-Approve-bot/README.md

   - `BOT_TOKEN` - Your Bot Token.
 Get it from [Here](https://t.me/BotFather)
   - `UPDATECHANNEL_ID` - Your Force subscribe channel id Get it from @MissRose_Bot
   - `UPDATE_CHANNEL` - Force subscribe channel username without `@`
+  - `LOG_CHANNEL` - Bot Logs Sending Channel.
+If You Don't Need This To Remove This Variable In Your Server
   - `ADMIN` - bot owners Id/ ids ( for broadcast and stats cmds). for multiple use space.

   Available Commond:-